Emeraude/Magic-Models/README.md

 });
 ```

 Note that if you don't call the callback, the next operations will not be executed.
+In the case of an **update**, the param `datas` will only contain the new values, not the where informations.

 ## Contributing